linem-davton/cpp-playground/README.md

 ## Adding Libraries

-Add header files in the `include` directory.
+- Add header files in the `include` directory.
-Place the source files in a new subdirectory in the `src` directory.
+- Place the source files in a new subdirectory in the `src` directory.
-Configure CMake by Adding the following to the CMakeLists.txt file in the new subdirectory to build the library.
+- Configure CMake by Adding the following to the [CMakeLists.txt](src/CMakeLists.txt) file in `src` dir or create a new `CMakeLists.txt` file in the newly created subdirectory.

 ```CMake
 add_library(lib_name STATIC lib.cpp <other.cpp>) # <other.cpp> is placeholder for other source files